 The Expressions of Interest application intake period is now closed.
-Applicants will be informed of the status of their application.
+Details on program recipients can be found on our Resources Page.

 The November 12 – December 7, 2020 program documents are provided below.

 To be eligible for funding under the program, projects must meet all mandatory criteria.
 The responsibility lies with the applicant to demonstrate in the EOI Application Form that the proposed project clearly meets each mandatory criterion.

 - The application must be complete and provide enough information for a proper evaluation;

 - The application must be submitted by an Eligible Applicant;